Implementation of NEP, 4-yr UG programme to come up in DU executive council meet on Tuesday | Education

 - India

+The Delhi University Teachers' Association (DUTA), however, will hold an online protest on Tuesday against the implementation of the NEP.

+''It is extremely unfortunate that threadbare discussion in the Academic Council of August 24 was not allowed on this major restructuring.
+The structure will lead to dilution of degrees and render workload unstable. ''Any restructuring which will lead to dilution and jobs cut is unacceptable.
+Students and teachers have suffered hurried implementation of one 'reform' after another for the last one decade,'' the DUTA said.

 The Delhi Cabinet in March took the decision to merge the College of Art, currently affiliated to Delhi University (DU), with Ambedkar University Delhi (AUD).
-The matter of de-affiliation of the College of Arts with DU will be discussed in the meeting, according to the agenda of the meeting circulated among the EC members.
+The matter of de-affiliation of the College of Arts with DU will be discussed in the meeting, according to the agenda.

-The setting up of DU Digital Infrastructure Support for Colleges and Departments (DUDISCAD) is also a part of the EC meeting's agenda, the agenda read.
+The setting up of DU Digital Infrastructure Support for Colleges and Departments (DUDISCAD) is also a part of the EC meeting's agenda, it read.
 The DUDISCD will be involved in assisting colleges and departments to develop in-house digital infrastructure.

 The university had earlier also said it will establish facilitation centres in Roshanpura in Najafgarh and Bhati Kalan in Fatehpur Beri on the land given by the Delhi government.
 The centres will save students residing in far-flung areas from a long commute to the university campus and will extend help in relation to examination and admission-related procedures.

-The vice-chancellor had constituted a committee for empanelment of Adjunct Faculty in the university departments and colleges, for value addition and internationalization of the academic activities, to engage the international adjunct faculty from their own resources to significantly enhance the teaching-learning Process in the University of Delhi.
+The vice-chancellor had constituted a committee for empanelment of adjunct faculty in the university departments and colleges for value addition and internationalization of the academic activities, to engage the international adjunct faculty from their own resources to significantly enhance the teaching-learning process in the University of Delhi.
 The discussion on appointment of international adjunct faculty is also included in the meeting agenda on Tuesday.
-PTI SLB TDS TDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)